-The Eclipse JNoSQL is a framework with the goal to help developers in creating enterprise-ready applications using Java and NoSQL technologies.
-It enables them to create scalable applications while maintaining low coupling with the underlying NoSQL technology.View on GitHub
+The Eclipse JNoSQL is a framework to help developers create enterprise-grade applications using Java and NoSQL technologies.
+It helps them create scalable applications while maintaining low coupling with the underlying NoSQL technology.View on GitHub

 What is Eclipse JNoSQL?

-Eclipse JNoSQL is a Java framework that streamlines the integration of a Java application with the NoSQL database.
-It defines a set of APIs to interact with the NoSQL database and provides a standard implementation for most NoSQL databases.
-This clearly helps to achieve very low coupling with the underlying NoSQL technologies used in applications.
+Eclipse JNoSQL is a Java framework that streamlines the integration of Java applications with NoSQL databases.
+It defines a set of APIs to interact with NoSQL databases and provides a standard implementation for most NoSQL databases.
+This clearly helps to achieve very low coupling with the underlying NoSQL technologies used.

 The project has two layers:

-- Communication API: These are set of APIs that define communication with NoSQL database.
-In traditional RDBMS world, these can be compared with JDBC APIs.
-This API set contains four modules with each one representing a NoSQL database storage type like Key-Value pair, Column Family etc.
+- Communication Layer: This is a set of APIs that defines communication with NoSQL databases.
+In traditional SQL/RDBMS world, these can be compared with the JDBC APIs.
+This API set contains four modules, with each one representing a NoSQL database storage type: Key-Value, Column Family, Document and Graph.

-- Mapping API: These are the APIs that help developers to integrate Java application with NoSQL database.
-This layer is annotation driven and uses technologies like CDI and Bean Validations to make it simpler for the developer.
-In traditional RDBMS world, this layer can be compared to JPA or ORM frameworks.
+- Mapping Layer: These are the APIs that help developers to map Java objects to NoSQL databases.
+This layer is annotation driven and uses technologies like CDI and Bean Validations to make it simple for the developer.
+In traditional SQL/RDBMS world, this layer can be compared to JPA and ORM frameworks.

 - Support for Asynchronous Queries